ShaunOwens/Scarlata/Updates.md

 Scrap shell script and just use python...
 It works.
 Start downloading vo tables for all galaxies in the sdss survey.

+5/21/2018
+Continue to download VO files from hubble.
+Through 114000 now.
+Will start to develope code to use vo files tomorrow.
+Setup linux on personal computer for easier time with coding.
+Begin organizing for studying for GWE.
+Will start tomorrow.